migueltorrescosta/migueltorrescosta.github.io/pages/2_Work Experience.md

 After the algorithm was mostly trained on static data available I started focusing on building the pipelines for real time use of the trained model and real time training.
 Since my internship was coming to an halt I decided to invest my time on improving the documentation for the code I've written and writing guidelines for continuation.

 The project was continued by another intern (Nuno) who joined farfetch a week before I left.
-Even though I no longer worked on the project (I went back to University), I followed the work done by Nuno and was happy to see him finish, after 2 months, the project I started over the summer.
+Even though I no longer worked on the project (I went back to University).
+I followed the work done by Nuno

 <sub><sup>1</sup> <b>Disclaimer:</b> Due to a confidentiality agreement I will not go into much detail</sub>